FrontEndDev-org/create-creator/README-en.md

 - If `ssr` is configured, generate `src/client.ts` and `src/server.ts`
 - Otherwise
   - If source file is `client.ts`, rename to `index.ts`
-  - If source file is `server.ts`, skip generation
+  - If source file is `server.ts`, don't generate it

 ```ts
 creator.writeIntercept(['*/src/client.ts', '*/src/server.ts'], (fileMeta, data) => {